rafae2k/rocketbank-mobile/README.md

 Rocket Bank was my second attempt at building a mobile application, my first was [Uber Clone](https://github.com/rafae2k/uber-clone).

-- Used github projects to build an automated Kanban board, by creating issues/TODO's
+- Used GitHub projects to build an automated Kanban board, by creating issues/TODOs
   - requirements
   - design
   - components
   - screens
   - logic
-  - issues/bug's
+  - issues/bugs

 <p float='center'>
   <img src="docs/assets/kanban.png" width="600" alt="Github Kanban Board" />
 </p>

-That where being moved to the next stage soon as i opened the Pull Request, and then moved to the next stage when the Pull Request was merged into main branch.
+Then the cards were moved to the next stage soon as I opened the Pull Request and then moved to the next stage when the Pull Request was merged into the main branch.

 - The standardization of the project was done with:
   - **_Commitlint_** to check the commit message following Angular's style.